sakamies/headcase.js/README.md

 Pros:

 - Write media queries only once and reuse them in your css and js
-- Cleaner css, no more @media rules, just regular selectors
+- Cleaner css, no need for @media rules, just regular selectors

 Cons: